 Talk about ironic.
-I originally submitted this article to my editor well over a year ago, after the Dow had fallen "all the way" to 11,500 -- but it didn't get published.
-And now, here we are, happy to be "all the way" back to 10,500 ...
+I originally submitted this article to my editor in August 2008, after the Dow had fallen "all the way" to 11,500 -- but it didn't get published right away.
+And now, here we are, happy to be "all the way" back above 10,000 ...

 My original plan was to take you back to 1996 -- when the Dow surpassed the 6,000 mark for the first time ever -- to a Charlie Rose roundtable that included Jim Cramer and Motley Fool co-founders David and Tom Gardner.

 Back then, Cramer argued that the Dow would soar all the way to 7,500 -- despite the fact that it had already more than doubled in just five years, and shares of behemoths like McDonald's